 On their quest to the Northern Water Tribe, Aang decides it's of vital importance that he ride Giant Koi Fish, a distraction which results in the gang being captured.
-Much to Sokka's surprise, however, the group who captured them was a troop of warrior women.
-The sexism doesn't exactly make them sympathetic to letting the group go free, but it turns out that these are the Warriors of Kyoshi, named after the previous Earth Avatar, and thus are eager to help the Avatar.
-Aang's fame goes to his head as he attempts to impress Katara, while Sokka learns a lesson or two about gender equality from the Kyoshi Warriors- in particular, their pretty leader Suki.
-However, news that the Avatar is at Kyoshi Island spreads, just inviting Zuko to come...
+Much to Sokka's surprise, however, the group who captured them is a troop of warrior women.
+His sexism doesn't exactly make them sympathetic to letting the group go free, but it turns out that these are the Warriors of Kyoshi, named after the previous Earth Avatar, and thus they are eager to help the Avatar.
+Aang's fame goes to his head as he attempts to impress Katara, while Sokka learns a lesson or two about gender equality from the Kyoshi Warriors—in particular, their pretty leader Suki.
+However, news that the Avatar is at Kyoshi Island spreads, enticing Zuko to pay a visit...

-- Amazon Brigade: The Kyoshi Warriors is a group of warriors that are all-female, keeping in the tradition of their founder, Avatar Kyoshi.
+- Amazon Brigade: The Kyoshi Warriors are an all-female group, keeping in the tradition of their founder, Avatar Kyoshi.
 They also wear her warrior paint and dress to signify their heritage.

 - Answer Cut: When Aang says there is something about Kyoshi Island that makes him not want to leave, the camera pans to the right to reveal his giggling Groupie Brigade.

 - Audience Murmurs: When Aang airbends in the village for the first time, proving himself to be the Avatar.